NBISweden/Knox-ePouta/reports/docs.md

 	10.101.128.101
 	10.101.128.103

 Notice here that the set contains the IP of the machines that were booted on Knox, and not ePouta.
 We would have to update the IPset, or update the plugin itself to automatically include the other VMs across borders.
+It was not necessary since we had the 'All tcp ports' rule already in place.

 # Remarks